 SMASH is a program that educates and encourages young men to define their own masculinity – what does it mean to be a man, and how to be a good man.
 It includes practical, realistic discussions about sexual health and relationships, and straight-forward strategies for communication, consent, and discussions of boundaries.
 SMASH encourages Northern youth to become exceptional leaders in their own communities, identifying both problems and solutions, and acting as role models in all facets of their lives.
 In SMASH workshops and Retreats, participants learn about individual and team achievement, being a positive part of a healthy community, and modelling great decision making for others.

-Candice Lys, Executive Director
+Dr. Candice Lys (She/HER), Executive Director

 Amanda was born in British Columbia and moved to Yellowknife after completing a B.A. with Distinction in Criminal Justice.
 She is an advocate for self-propelled travel and prefers to get around by canoe or bicycle.
 Amanda once cycled the Pacific Coast from Vancouver, B.C. to Tijuana, Mexico!
 She has created several youth-focused programs that encourage young people to address inequality and to pursue healthy relationships with the land, with others, and with themselves.